 On the next screen, choose the payment to refund.
 Refunds apply to automatic and external payments, as well as prepayments.
 To refund a prepayment, you have two choices:

-- If Prepaid Subscriptions is enabled, select Refund Payment to Payment Profile to collect prepayment using the credit card on file;
+- If Prepaid Subscriptions is enabled, select Refund Payment to Payment Profile to refund the prepayment using the credit card on file.

 - Or, select Record External Refund for refunds recorded outside of Advanced Billing.